tibomahe/twigstarter/README.md

 - Install dependancies :
 	- Composer : `composer install`
 	- NodeJS : `npm install`
+	- Bower : `bower install
 - Copy the .env-example file to .env, and edit the `BASE_URL` with your own if necessary

 ### How To

-Just use the `grunt watch` command, and the script will watch your assets files (located in `/resources/assets/`) and run the app with the PHP built-in webserver
+Just use the `grunt` command, and the script will watch your assets files (located in `/resources/assets/`) and run the app with the PHP built-in webserver

 ### Usage